sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 1:45pm, and we're just about to set off.

-2:15pm, quick post luch stop for nature.
+2:15pm, one bike making a clicking noise, so it's a quick post luch stop for nature...

 #### Sunday Afternoon — Château de Rambures to Beauvais